aminamos/doorknockr/README.md

+// make a call to one object that has a nested array in it, iterate through the nested array to show to a user
+// make a call to the show page instead of the index
+// list out how each requirement is fulfilled

 # Doorknockr

 This application was created for a project assigned as part of my studies with [Flatiron School](https://flatironschool.com/).
 It's a simple app that political campaigns could use to create canvassing (doorknocking) events, and associated issues/topics for those events.